 Cryptocurrencies are all the buzz, but what are regulators saying?

-With large banks already investing billions into cryptocurrency and blockchain companies, Miami (MiamiCoin) and New York (NYCCoin) racing to be the first centre for cryptocurrency, and companies accepting digital coins as payments, it may be a matter of time before Congress passes additional laws and the regulators issue rules and regulations affecting the cryptocurrencies markets.2022 is on the horizon, we won’t have to wait long.
+With large banks already investing billions into cryptocurrency and blockchain companies, Miami (MiamiCoin) and New York (NYCCoin) racing to be the first center for cryptocurrency, and companies accepting digital coins as payments, it may be a matter of time before Congress passes additional laws, together with regulators issuing rules and regulations affecting the cryptocurrencies markets.2022 is on the horizon; we won’t have to wait long.

 Other content on digital assets that may interest you: